kushbhag/ImageRepositoryServer/README.md

 <h1 align="center">⚡ Image Repository Server ⚡</h1>
 This server is meant to be a backend server for an image repository.
 I created the front end for this server in Angular and the source code is available
 <a href="https://github.com/kushbhag/ImageRepository">here</a>.
+Full documentation on how to use the web applicaiton
+is available in that same link.
 If you would like to try the application out, you can also visit this site <a href="https://kushbhag.github.io/ImageRepository/home">here</a>.

 ---